CBS-HPC/.github/profile/UCloud.md

 # Getting Started with HPC (UCloud)

+Upon the first login it is necessary to approve the SDU eScience terms of service.
+Afterwards, the user is redirected to the UCloud user interface.

+Note:
+Once logged in, the user has the option to set up a two factor authentication by clicking on the avatar icon in the top-right corner of the home screen.
+Valuable information about current status of UCloud

+In case you experience an unusual behavior, visit https://status.cloud.sdu.dk/ Getting started

+There is a set of video tutorials as a part of UCloud documentation.

 ## UCloud (Type 1)

-The easiest-to-use and most accessible HCP service is DeiC Interactive HPC, also known as [UCloud](https://cloud.sdu.dk/app/dashboard).
+The easiest-to-use and most accessible HCP service is DeiC Interactive HPC, also known as [UCloud](https://cloud.sdu.dk/).
+This service is provided by the Danish universities SDU and AAU.

 It allows you to work with software such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI), in the same way as you would on your laptop.
 [See all apps](https://docs.cloud.sdu.dk/Apps/type.html).

-The computing power is provided by extensive HPC supercomputing facilities hosted by the Danish universities SDU and AAU.

-### Get started with DeiC Interactive HPC (UCloud)
+### Get access to UCloud

-Log in to UCloud with your [CBS mail/password](https://cloud.sdu.dk/app/login) - select Copenhagen Business School as your affiliate institution on the login page.
+You can get access to UCloud through WAYF (Where Are You From) using our [CBS mail/password](https://cloud.sdu.dk/app/login) - select Copenhagen Business School as your affiliate institution on the login page.

-The available UCloud documentation is on this [link](https://docs.cloud.sdu.dk/).

-#### How to obtain computing and storage resources:
+Upon the first login it is necessary to approve the SDU eScience terms of service.
+Afterwards, the user is redirected to the UCloud user interface.

+### Get started with UCloud
-All new users in DEIC Interactive HPC are awarded 1000 DKK computing (CPU) resources, as well as remote storage.
+All new users in UCloud are awarded 1000 DKK computing (CPU) resources to the ["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud), as well as 50 GB remote storage.
 You can use these resources to get acquainted with the system, run test jobs, etc.

+["DeiC Interactive HPC (SDU)"](https://cloud.sdu.dk/app/providers/detailed/ucloud) provides broadest ranges of containerized applications such as MATLAB, STATA, RStudio, and JupyterLab through a graphical user interface (GUI).

+### Acessing further computing and storage resources:

+#### Students

+#### Researchers & Staff

 To use UCloud for research projects, e.g., with several collaborators/student assistants, etc., you can either: